ccpalettes/sublime-lorem-text/README.md

 Usage
 -----

-There are a few ways to use the LoremText plugin.
+There are four ways to use the LoremText plugin.

 * Just press the shortcut key (`alt+l` on all platforms) to insert some lorem ipsum text.